 Results reflect the actual performance of Broadleaf's Growth Equity Composite.
 Performance data is shown net of advisory fees and trading costs.
 Broadleaf may charge different advisory fees to clients based on several factors, but primarily based on the size of a client's account.
 Broadleaf's basic fee schedule is available on its Form ADV, Part II.
 Results reflect the reinvestment of dividends and distributions, if any.
 Leverage has not been utilized.
 The U.S. Dollar is the currency used to express performance.
 Broadleaf's Growth Equity Composite includes all fully discretionary accounts utilizing our growth equity style of investing with a minimum initial account size of \$250,000.
 (From firm inception to 6/30/2009 our minimum account size for composite inclusion was \$250,000 and from 6/30/2009 to 6/30/2013, the minimum was \$100,000.
 Historical results have not been updated retroactively to reflect changes in account minimums, but are reflected on a going forward basis.)
 To be included in the composite, an account must have been under management for at least one full quarter.
 If a significant cash flow in an underlying composite account during the quarter causes it to deviate from our intended growth style, we will remove the account for the period in which the significant cash event occurred.
 A significant cash flow is currently defined as 10% or more.

 Total firm assets at quarter end were \$154.7 million.
-Prior to January 5^{th} , 2006 the firm did not have any investment advisory clients.
-As a result, composite data prior to March 31^{st} , 2006 only reflects the performance of Doug MacKay's personal retirement account.
+Prior to January 5th, 2006 the firm did not have any investment advisory clients.
+As a result, composite data prior to March 31st, 2006 only reflects the performance of Doug MacKay's personal retirement account.

-The S&P 500 Index and Russell 1000 Growth Index have been used for comparative benchmark purposes because the goal of the stated strategy is to provide equity-like returns.
-The S&P 500 is a broad based index reflecting the performance of the equity market in general, while the Russell 1000 Growth is a broad based index reflecting the performance of a growth investing style bias.
-Both indices are based on total returns which includes dividends.
-While we believe these are appropriate benchmarks to use for comparison purposes, it should be expected that the volatility of the Broadleaf Growth Equity Portfolio may be higher due to its concentrated nature.
+The S&P 500 Index has been used for comparative benchmark purposes because the goal of the stated strategy is to provide equity-like returns.
+The S&P 500 is a broad based index reflecting the performance of the equity market in general.
+The index is based on total returns which includes dividends.
+While we believe this is an appropriate benchmark to use for comparison purposes, it should be expected that the volatility of the Broadleaf Growth Equity Portfolio may be higher due to its concentrated nature.